Acetic Acid

 Acetic acid, also known as ethanoic acid, is an organic acid that gives vinegar its sour taste and pungent smell.
 The name derives from acetum, the Latin word for vinegar.
 It is also the defining ingredient of vinegar.
 But vinegar is not the only use of acetic acid.
 The global demand for acetic acid is around 6.5 million tonnes per year.
 Industrially, acetic acid is used in a wide range of processes.
 Acetic acid is produced both synthetically and by bacterial fermentation.
 The bacterial fermentation accounts for 10% of the world production and is mostly used for vinegar.

-Acetic Acid Flat Structure
+Acetic Acid Structure

 Glacial Acetic Acid